cbgeo-archives/mpm3d-doc/algorithm/algorithm.md

         ii.
 Newmark Integration

-3. Reset the grid (if it was updated) and advance to the next time step
+1. Reset the grid (if it was updated) and advance to the next time step

+1. Generate output files (.vtk) for each sub time step

 > **Note** MPM stores information at the particles and not at the nodes as it is in Finite Element Method.